-Our audits were conducted for the purpose of forming an opinion on the System's basic financial statements.
+Our audits were conducted for the purpose of forming an opinion on the System's basic financial statements as a whole.
 The supplementary financial information in the financial section and the accompanying introductory, investment, actuarial, statistical and plan summary and legislative sections, as listed in the table of contents, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The supplementary financial information in the financial section has been subjected to the auditing procedures applied by us and other auditors in the audits of the basic financial statements and, in our opinion, based on our audits and the report of other auditors, is fairly stated, in all material respects, in relation to the basic financial statements as of and for the years ended June 30, 2011 and 2010, taken as a whole.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The supplementary financial information as noted in the table of contents has been subjected to the auditing procedures applied in the audits of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America by us and other auditors.
+In our opinion, based on our audits, the procedures performed as described previously, and the report of the other auditors, the supplementary financial information as noted in the table of contents is fairly stated in all material respects in relation to the basic financial statements as a whole.
 The introductory, investment, actuarial, statistical and plan summary and legislative sections have not been subjected to the auditing procedures applied in the audits of the basic financial statements and, accordingly, we express no opinion on them.

-BKD, LLP
+BKD, up

-January 27, 2012
+January 9, 2013